snipsco/ntm-lasagne/README.md

 # NTM-Lasagne

 NTM-Lasagne is a library to create Neural Turing Machines (NTMs) in [Theano](http://deeplearning.net/software/theano/) using the [Lasagne](http://lasagne.readthedocs.org/) library.
+If you want to learn more about NTMs, checkout our [blog post](https://medium.com/snips-ai/ntm-lasagne-a-library-for-neural-turing-machines-in-lasagne-2cdce6837315#.63t84s5r5).

 This library features:
  - A Neural Turing Machine layer `NTMLayer`, where all its components (controller, heads, memory) are fully customizable.